 Open Space Strategy

-CED staff kick-started a more robust and proactive Open Space strategy in 2014; to strengthen land protection efforts beginning with a prioritization of parcels in Town for open space protection - either via conservation restrictions of property acquisitions.
+The Community and Economic Development staff kick-started a more robust and proactive Open Space strategy in 2014; to strengthen land protection efforts beginning with a prioritization of parcels in the City for open space protection - either via conservation restrictions of property acquisitions.

-Conservation Restrictions (CR) are agreements between property owners and the Town (or other non-profit land trust organization) which protect the property area subject to the CR in perpetuity as open space/natural land.
+Conservation Restrictions are agreements between property owners and the City (or other non-profit land trust organization) which protect the property area subject to the Conservation Restrictions in perpetuity as open space/natural land.

 If you are a property owner interested in preserving your land, please contact us!

 Framingham contains a number of greenway and trail amenities and staff are constantly working towards expanding this trail network.